-The adoption of international food safety standards on fish, eggs and infant formulas are likely next week at the annual meeting of the Codex Alimentarius Commission.
+International food safety standards on fish, eggs and infant formulas are likely to be adopted next week at the annual meeting of the Codex Alimentarius Commission.